-Schneider is proud to continue offering a truck driver per diem pay program in 2019.
+Schneider is proud to continue offering a truck driver per diem pay program in 2020.
 This program provides a great opportunity for eligible drivers to maximize their take-home pay.
-Yet, confusion exists, which is only compounded as drivers file taxes for the first time under the new Tax Cuts and Jobs Act.
+Yet, confusion exists, which is only compounded as drivers file taxes for just the second time under the Tax Cuts and Jobs Act.

 Questions you may have on how to handle per diem pay may include: